eclipse-opensmartclide/smartclide-ide-front-end/README.md

 - User authentication with previously created Eclipse Che accounts
 - Dashboard with some widget's examples
 - Opening and closing existing workspaces
-- Developing code using an instance of Eclipse Che Theia
+- Code development using an instance of Eclipse Che Theia (if the IDE and Keycloak are deployed in the same domain)

 The upcoming features will include: